syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 ### CurrentItem Vs SelectedItem

-Both [SelectedItem](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectedItem) and [CurrentItem ](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_CurrentItem) return the same data object when a single row is selected in tree grid.
+Both [SelectedItem](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectedItem) and [CurrentItem ](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_CurrentItem) return the same data object when a single row is selected in TreeGrid.
 When you select more than one rows or cells, the record that had been selected initially is maintained in SelectedItem, and the record that currently has focus is maintained in CurrentItem.

 ## Programmatic selection